 In exceptional circumstances the Authority may accept off-site contributions towards mooring provision.
 The contribution would be calculated to reflect the cost of delivering the moorings on site.
-That is to say that the contribution of 10% or two mooring berths would be equal to the cost of delivering the same amount of moorings as part of that scheme.
+That is to say that the contribution of 10% or two moorings would be equal to the cost of delivering the same amount of moorings as part of that scheme.
 This reflects that it would cost the Broads Authority this amount to deliver an equivalent provision in the same location.

-Furthermore, to aid in the delivery of the 10%/two mooring berths requirement, the Authority is willing to consider seasonal usage of moorings.
+Furthermore, to aid in the delivery of the 10%/two moorings requirement, the Authority is willing to consider seasonal usage of moorings.
 A boatyard or marina may have moorings that they only need to use in Winter but could allow to be used for short stay moorings as per the policy requirements in the peak season (April to October).
 If this is the case, the Authority would expect a provision of three part-time moorings or two full-time moorings.
-Operators may wish to charge a fee for use of these moorings, but this must be commensurate with the average of mooring charges in the local area.

 With regards to where the moorings would be delivered, paid for by the off-site contributions, the Integrated Access Strategy would be the starting point but there could be other opportunities to deliver moorings that come about outside this strategy.